Kaustubh0912/FoodPrep/README.md

 This project is created for educational purposes and as a portfolio piece.
 Feel free to use it as a reference for your own projects.

-## Acknowledgements

-- This project was created as a teaching resource for FACEPrep, an educational technology company